Obscurely/RustTemplate/docs/template/START.md

-   This will initialize the repository by replacing CHANGEME_NAME, CHANGEME_BIN, CHANGEME_USER, CHANGEME_PMAIL, CHANGEME_SMAIL placeholders in every file with the according values and rename all the folders & files that have a CHANGEME tag aswell as converting and copying the default logo.png where needed.
+   This will initialize the repository by replacing CHANGEME_NAME, CHANGEME_BIN, CHANGEME_USER, CHANGEME_PMAIL, CHANGEME_SMAIL placeholders in every file with the according values and rename all the folders & files that have a CHANGEME tag as well as converting and copying the default logo.png where needed.

 ## Additional Resources